RoboSparrow/Snippets/readme.md

-Dumping ground for more or less useful snippets
+Dump for more or less useful code snippets.
+Because I am suffering from `code amnesia`.
+Utterly unspectacular.